 With that said, ensure your desired model has enough protection to make sure you are protected from surges and overheating.

 Our choice for the best generator for travel trailers is the ROCKPALS 300W Portable Generator for its convenience and reliability.

-You’ll have the opportunity to plug multiple devices into the unit, and it boasts enough power to run vital electronics for over 12 hours on a single charge.
+You’ll have the opportunity to plug multiple devices into the unit.
+It will boast enough power to run vital electronics for over 12 hours on a single charge.